Infinitesimal extension of pluricanonical forms: Introduction

 for some form $\Lambda_k\in \mathcal C^\infty_{n+1, 1}(\cX, (m-1)K_{\cX})$ whose restriction to $X$ is $\dbar$-closed.
 The first step is to show that there exist forms $\alpha_k$ and $\beta_k$ which are smooth in the complement of the support of $(s=0)\subset X$ and such that

 holds pointwise in the complement of $s=0$, where $D'$ is the $(1,0)$-part of the Chern connection on $L:= (m-1)K_X$ induced by the given section $\displaystyle s= s_k|_X$.

 Note that the equality \eqref{int101} is true in general, i.e. without any $L^2$ assumption.
 But the problem is that the $L$-valued forms $\alpha_k$ and $\beta_k$ have singularities of type $\displaystyle \frac{\Phi}{s^{k+1}}$, where $\Phi$ is smooth.
 We therefore find ourselves in a rather strange situation, in which the LHS of \eqref{int101} is non-singular but the primitives appearing in the RHS are meromorphic.
+Of course, this is -so to speak- the price to pay in order to have an intrinsic decomposition as in \eqref{int101}.

+Anyway, in order to prove Theorem \ref{MT}, it would be sufficient to establish the following result which we state separately since we find it interesting in itself.

-Nevertheless, after the log-resolution of $\big(X, \Div(s)\big)$ combined with a few other reductions, the singularities of $\alpha$ and $\beta$ can be improved significantly and we show that it would be enough to prove the following statement (of independent interest). \begin{thm} Let $\lambda$ be a smooth $(n, 1)$-form on a compact K\"ahler manifold $X$ with values in the bundle $E+ L$ such that the following hold. \begin{enumerate}
+\begin{thm} Let $\gamma$ be a $\dbar$-closed smooth $(n, 1)$-form on a compact K\"ahler manifold $X$ with values in $L$ such that the following hold. \begin{enumerate}